MOACChain/moac-core/README.md

 ## MOAC Nuwa 1.0.x

+### LICENSE update and AppChain code is uploaded
+2019/08/29
+We updated the LICENSE of AppChain contracts to MIT LICENSE so we can provide better services to our customers and commercial partners.
+We also uploaded the source code for ProcWind AppChain to the procwind directory.
+This is to replace the previous contractsamples

+### Nuwa v1.0.10:
+2019/07/12

 Nuwa v1.0.10 runs on testnets only.
 It is used to test new algorithms on MicroChains:

 Allow multiple contracts to be deployed on one MicroChain;